dougbutner/web-4/README.md

 ## What is Web 4?

 Web 4 is a set of **modular paradigms** and practices that allow integration of **provable democracy in any system**; technical, social, economic, or otherwise.
-Modularity allows any project to adopt one or more of these principles to imporv
+Modularity allows any project to adopt one or more of these principles to improve the fidelity of their user's experience.

 Web 4 is **built on top of web 3** (blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.